niketkumar/TypedProperties/README.md

 TypedProperties
 ===============

-Java's java.util.Properties reads and writes the values as String.
+Java's java.util.Properties reads and writes values as String.

-This code aims at reading and writing values as strongly typed.
+This one aims at reading and writing strongly typed values.

 Currently the following types are supported: int, float, file and properties itself.